netlify-templates/victor-hugo/site/content/_index.md

     There is so much fantastic work happening in our city to try and end homelessness, and to support the people who are currently experiencing homelessness.
-You can find out more about Manchester support services and how you can help through [Street Support Network](http://streetsupport.net).
+You can find out more about support services in Manchester and how you can help through [Street Support Network](http://streetsupport.net).
   heading: What else is happening?
 ---